-WASHINGTON, D.C. — A District of Columbia federal judge on Nov.
-16 allowed a financial services company to amend its complaint to assert claims against reinsurers for breach of an implied-in-fact contract, promissory estoppel and unjust enrichment in its case seeking to recover a $26 million arbitration award (Vantage Commodities Financial Services I, LLC v.
-Assured Risk Transfer PCC, LCC, et al., No. 17-01451, D. D.C., 2018 U.S. Dist.
-LEXIS 195588).
+WASHINGTON, D.C. — Denying reconsideration of an earlier ruling, a District of Columbia federal judge on Jan.
+17 allowed a financial service company to proceed on breach of an implied-in-fact contract, promissory estoppel and unjust enrichment claims against reinsurers in a dispute over a $26 million arbitration award (Vantage Commodities Financial Services I, LLC v.
+Assured Risk Transfer PCC, LCC, et al., No. 17-01451, D. D.C., 2019 U.S. Dist.
+LEXIS 8059).

-KANSAS CITY, Kan. — In a second amended complaint, an investor on Nov.
-1 added additional parties to a Kansas federal court lawsuit alleging that defendants depleted life insurers’ surplus assets by reinsuring their risks with one another rather than using “arm’s-length reinsurance treaties” (Albert Ogles v.
+KANSAS CITY, Kan. — Insurance and investment companies filed separate motions on Jan.
+14 to dismiss Racketeer Influenced and Corrupt Organizations (RICO) Act and unjust enrichment claims in a Kansas federal court action alleging that they depleted life insurers’ surplus assets by reinsuring risks with one another rather than using “arm’s-length reinsurance treaties” (Albert Ogles v.
 Security Benefit Life Insurance Co., et al., No. 18-02265, D. Kan.).

 JAMAICA, N.Y. — In a case addressing whether reinsurance participation agreements (RPAs) are illegal and unlawful, a New York justice on Nov.
 14 allowed defendants to assert a counterclaim seeking damages for breach of the RPAs and policies and a declaration that the RPAs are valid, enforceable contracts (The Energy Conservation Group LLC, et al. v.
 Applied Underwriters Inc., et al., No. 710762 2015, N.Y.
 Sup., Queens Co., 2018 N.Y.
 Misc.
 LEXIS 6746).